 - How flexible are the integration workflows?
 How much adaptation will it require from my company?

 Payroll will always be an attractive target for cyber-criminals.
 A payroll vendor must always be at the cutting-edge of data security.
 Today, that means SOC 1 compliance and ISO/27001 certification.

 Security, however, is no longer just protection against attacks.
 In the wake of GDPR regulations in the EU, it is also a matter of data privacy.
 Email is not a safe way to transfer sensitive data.
-A payroll company today has to be able to provide a safe method for transferring payroll data that protects the privacy of the employees.
+An international payroll company today has to be able to provide a safe method for transferring payroll data that protects the privacy of the employees.

 A company that provides less than top-of-the-line security and privacy protection will only fall behind further in the future, leaving you at great risk.
 Consider security an elimination question.